 The most important decision for financial stability has already been granted, allowing European firms to continue using London’s dominant clearinghouses for derivatives, energy and metals trades.
 This lasts until the end of June 2022, with the EU planning a more significant review that could eventually force clearing business to relocate to the bloc.
 The EU has maintained that it’s in no rush to grant equivalence decisions for derivatives- and stock-trading or to give a broader pass to portfolio management, investment advice, underwriting and trade-execution.

 Core banking activities such as deposit-taking, investment services to retail clients and syndicated and other cross-border lending services.
 If U.K.-based banks want to continue those lines of business, they’ll most likely need to do so from offices in the EU -- hence the recent shift of some operations to Frankfurt, Paris, Dublin and other cities.
 Banks are now moving more executives and banking business, with JPMorgan Chase & Co. planning to transfer 200 billion euros in assets to Frankfurt.

 10. How many jobs are at stake?

-Initial projections of a banking exodus from London, costing hundreds of thousands of jobs, proved overstated at worst and premature at best.
-Wall Street banks are among firms pressing the British to secure equivalence or else see jobs shift to Europe.
-EY, a consultancy, said about 7,500 jobs are moving.
+Initial projections of a banking exodus from London, costing hundreds of thousands of jobs, proved overstated.
+But Wall Street banks are among firms pressing the British to secure equivalence or else see jobs shift to Europe.
+EY, a consultancy, said in October about 7,500 jobs are moving.

 For more articles like this, please visit us at bloomberg.com